curridesigns/FoodCourting/readme.md

 Hanging with the Ex ending with Taylor (bad)
 Incel campaign ending with Chad (bad)

-The endings will depend on how many chat events you have completed with each character (The endings are launched after using all of the character's chat functions.) ?
+The endings are launched after using all of the character's chat functions.

 Credits:
 Lead Design: GC Swedin